mjrotter4445/Belly_Button_Data/README.md

  -  Further we use a new Dependency named **D3**.
  -  Additionally, we deployed the final results of Belly Button Biodiversity Dashboard on **GitHub**

- This is an interactive page, so please experiment and try it out!
+ This link is above and is an interactive page, so please experiment and try it out!